Are you thinking about or currently selling insurance?

-Agents LIVE AND DIE off of how many presentations they hit every week.
-Why?
-Because that determines what their financial outcomes are over the long haul.
+Agents LIVE AND DIE off of how many presentations they complete every week.

-If they routinely fail to hit those numbers, then they will fail out of the business.
+If they routinely FAIL to hit those numbers… then they will fail out of the business.

 Once agents finish their appointments, they go home or to the office and process paperwork and applications.

 They may even make phone calls and set up appointments for the following day.

 Surprisingly, the insurance business is not unique in terms of the products or the process.

-Bottom line, selling insurance is work!
+Bottom line, learning how to sell insurance successfully is work!

 Now let’s discuss the top 5 qualities of successful insurance agents.

-I’ve interviewed dozens of agents on my YouTube channel, and I know agents across the country in different niches that sell different insurance products.
+I’ve interviewed dozens of agents on my YouTube channel.
+And I know agents across the country in different niches that sell different insurance products.